hehao98/RISCV-Simulator/README.md

 A Simple RISC-V CPU Simulator with 5 Stage Pipeline, Branch Prediction and Cache Simulation

-This repository contains my solution to Computer Architecture Lab 2-4 at Peking University, Spring 2019.
-It is a simple RISC-V Emulator suppprting user mode RV64I instruction set.
+It is a simple RISC-V Emulator suppprting user mode RV64I instruction set, from PKU Computer Architecture Labs, Spring 2019.
 I made my project open source in the hope that others can learn from my code about how to make a CPU Emulator and get a deeper understanding in computer architecture.

 Note that this is just a toy for learning and is NOT a robust and full solution to RISC-V CPU Emulation.
 Use `qemu` for that purpose instead.